Zechariah Symmes: Death and legacy

 On 6 November 1672 the town voted that he should have a stone tomb, to be commissioned from "the stone cutter at Boston", for which the order was issued in February 1673.
 It bore an epitaph which is no longer legible, but which was observed by Cotton Mather, who recorded the lines:"A prophet lies under this stone:His words shall live, though he be gone."
 He adds that it ought to have said, "Here lies the friend of Mr. Jeremiah Burroughs", for he has the letters Burroughs sent to Symmes on his coming to New England, in which Burroughs compares their love to that of David and Jonathan, as a sort of sworn brotherhood from their University days.
 Thomas Shepard succeeded fully to his ministry at Charlestown, and the meeting-house was largely refurbished soon afterwards.
 The pastor-poet Edward Taylor wrote an Elegy upon his death.

 Sarah Symmes, with whom he had lived 49 years and 7 months, survived him, and her will was proved on 28 December 1676, to which their sons-in-law Thomas Savage and Edward Willis were executors.
 The deaths of Wilson, Mather and Symmes presaged the close of what has been called the "golden era of the Bible Commonwealth".
 As in Plymouth Colony the death of Thomas Prence ushered in more lenient times towards Quakers under Josiah Winslow, so Symmes's determined defence of his doctrines had played its part in shaping the future of the Baptist movement.
 His cousin James Cudworth, rehabilitated in his Plymouth military command, joined with Thomas Savage (whose first wife was Faith, daughter of Ann Hutchinson) leading the Massachusetts men, in their march to relieve Swansea in June 1675.

 Mentioned in a witch-phobic sermon in 1692

 More than two decades after his death, Symmes received a brief mention in the sermon Christ's Fidelity is the Only Shield Against Satan's Malignity delivered at Salem during the witchcraft trials of 1692.
 It contains an anecdote of prison visit by Symmes to a condemned woman.

 Family

-The children of Zechariah Symmes and Sarah, nee Baker, are listed as follows:
+The children of Zechariah Symmes and Sarah, née Baker, are listed as follows: